 Law school midterms can seem a bit daunting.
 They’re your first taste of exams and can potentially make up a sizable portion of your overall grade.
 However, there’s a lot to learn from the experience that you can utilize when it comes time for finals.

 Even if you don’t have the pleasure of law school midterms, you can implement some of the following tips in your study strategy now for future final exam preparation.

-Ideally, you start outlining early, and outline after you finish a major block of a specific topic for each class.
-The process of making an outline helps build subject matter retention, while reviewing it reinforces learning.
+Ideally, start outlining early, and outline after you finish a significant block of a specific topic for each class.
+The process of outlining helps build subject matter retention while reviewing it reinforces learning.
 Just remember to update, revise and review your outlines frequently.
 If you find gaps as you prepare your outlines for midterms, the 1L outlines from BARBRI 1L Mastery can be a lifesaver.

 Practice with your exam software

 During a closed universe exam is not the time to discover a discrepancy with the preferences you set on your computer as you did your exam prep.
 Consider the screen scale you use on your computer or laptop as you practice with the exam software (a 150% scaled setting may be optimal).
-Through trial and error, you’ll find what works best for viewing and typing so there are no surprises on exam day.
+Through trial and error, you’ll find what works best for viewing and typing so there are no surprises with your law school midterms.

 Join group study sessions